 4. Only three-prong plugs that contain a ground wire should be used to power equipment in the skills labs.

-1. Students will be instructed in principles of body mechanics prior to practice.
+1. Students and faculty will be instructed in principles of body mechanics prior to practice.

-2. Students should use caution when lifting and should not lift equipment, manikins, or other students without assistance.
+2. Students and faculty should use caution when lifting and should not lift equipment, manikins, or other students without assistance.